m13p4/cssc/README.md

 ```
 .set(toSet[, value])
 ```
-* `toSet` - A propertie to set as String, a object to set with key-value pair, a function that returns the values to set or Array containing it.
+* `toSet` - A property to set as String, an object to set with key-value pair, a function that returns the values to set, or Array containing an object or function with key-value.
 * *`value` \[optional\]* - use this when `toSet` a String.
 A value to set as String/Integer/Float, a function that returns the values to set, an object to create a new CSS rule or an Array with objects to create new rules.

 **`Return value`** - Handler object.